wesleyk/FeedMeAndroid/README.md

 ---------
 My team set out to build the seamless restaurant experience.

-On the business side is a web-app that restaurants can use to keep track of where customers and seated, what they have ordered, and their total bill.
+On the business side is a web-app that restaurants can use to:
+* keep track of where customers are seated
+* receive real-time orders from customers
+* get notified if a customer would like to see a waiter
+* accept payments from a customer

 On the consumer side is an Android application that customers can use to:
 * check into restaurants (via NFC tags available at each table